Louise Cameron, School Principal & Special Needs Co-ordinator

 Apart from textbooks and study, I enjoy different forms of art, sewing and listening to music for relaxation.
 But obviously, my family remains the predominant focus.

 I joined the BRIS team in April 2012, so I have been witness to the wonderful growth of the school in recent years.
-It’s been a busy time with lots of changes and immense positivity that I hope will support the continued popularity and uniqueness that is BRIS!!
+It’s been a busy time with lots of changes and immense positivity that I know will support the continued popularity and uniqueness that is BRIS!!

-Shelly Tome’, Bookkeeper
+Shelly Tome’, Business Services Manager/HR

 I have been employed at BRIS since January 2014.
 I live locally in the hinterland, with my family on acreage, enjoying the wonderful environment and lifestyle that we have here.